What You Need to Know About Sailing in Wallis and Futuna

 1. Yachts are not encouraged to sail or remain in Wallis and Futuna during the cyclone/hurricane season, between November and April.

-2. Give yourself plenty of time to clear in and out within usual Government working hours (Monday to Friday, from 8 am to 5 pm - be aware of public holidays).
+2. Give yourself plenty of time to clear in and out within usual Government working hours (Monday to Friday, from 8 am to 12 pm, then 2 pm to 5 pm - be aware of public holidays).

 3. If you can avoid it, don't arrive/depart on a weekend.